sathishscripts/agl-compositor/doc/README.md

 Both agl-shell and agl-shell-desktop have requests to activate other application based on their XDG shell app_id.
-In case the application is present/running it it will attempt to make the surface backing that application the current activate one, with each output having independently active surfaces.
+In case the application is present/running, it will attempt to make the surface backing that application the current active one, with each output having independent active surfaces.

 ### Explicit output

-The activation and setting surface roles requires passing an output (wl_output).
+Activation and setting of surface roles requires passing an output (wl_output).
 The output is the wayland interface representation of an output and is **mandatory**.
 Clients can retrieve it (the output) if they wish to place the surface on other outputs by using the toolkits exposing wayland